BunsenFeng/Knowledge_Card/README.md

 |bunsenfeng/knowledge-card-1btokens|[link](https://huggingface.co/bunsenfeng/knowledge-card-1btokens)|1B tokens|
 |bunsenfeng/knowledge-card-politics|[link](https://huggingface.co/bunsenfeng/knowledge-card-politics)|political news|

 Note that these knowledge cards are based on the `OPT-1.3B` model.
+Please note that they are *far from perfect*: after all they are just 1B models trained with our very limited compute resources.
 Any language generation model that supports inference on a single GPU should also work so feel free to use your own models/selections as knowledge cards.
 If you are interested in contributing/suggesting model checkpoints as knowledge cards, please feel free to open an issue or a pull request.

 ## Evaluation Data